JohnSnowLabs/johnsnowlabs/docs/en/jsl/databricks_utils.md

 ## Submit a Task with nlp.run_in_databricks
 Easily run Python code in a Databricks cluster, using the John Snow Labs library.
 The fastest way to test this out, is to create a cluster with `nlp.install()` and then use `nlp.run_in_databricks` to start a task.
+You can parameterize your jobs, according to the [Databricks docs](https://docs.databricks.com/en/workflows/jobs/create-run-jobs.html#pass-parameters-to-a-databricks-job-task) via the
 ```python

 # Execute a Raw Python string as script on Databricks